swnarain/Healthcare-Operations-Dashboard/README.md

 This project demonstrates how business intelligence can transform raw patient and visit data into actionable insights for operational improvement.

 **2. Problem Statement**
 Hospital leadership lacks a unified view of patient flow, wait times, and departmental performance.
-Without timely insights, it becomes difficult to optimise staffing, reduce bottlenecks, and plan resources effectively.

-This dashboard addresses these challenges by analysing patient demographics, visit patterns, wait times, and diagnosis trends.
+Without timely insights, it is difficult to optimise staffing, reduce bottlenecks, and plan resources effectively.
+This dashboard addresses these challenges by centralising and analysing patient demographics, visit patterns, wait times, and diagnosis trends to drive data-informed decision-making.

 **3. Project Objectives**
-- Improve visibility into patient flow and wait time efficiency
+- **Visibility**: Improving transparency into patient flow and wait time efficiency.
-- Understand demographic patterns to support resource planning
+- **Demographics**: Understanding age-based patterns to support long-term resource planning.
-- Identify departmental bottlenecks and diagnosis trends
+- **Operational Efficiency**: Identifying departmental bottlenecks and clinical diagnosis trends.
-- Track monthly visit trends for staffing optimisation
+- **Staffing Optimisation**: Tracking monthly visit cycles to align staffing levels with demand.
-- Provide a detailed, filterable view for deeper clinical analysis
+- **Interactive Analysis**: Providing a detailed, filterable view for deep-dive clinical analysi

 **4. Data Model**
 The dataset consists of two relational tables: